 - File (for example, a photo on your phone)

 - Date (with a calendar picker)

-To use these input types, add the Manually trigger a flow trigger, and then add any of these types to your flow:
+To use these input types, add the Manually trigger a cloud flow trigger, and then add any of these types to your flow:

 Additionally, you might want to designate some inputs as required and others as optional.
 Use the action menu (... at the right side) on each input field.
 There's a limit of five inputs per button.